wesleycamargo/azure-docs.pt-br/articles/active-directory-b2c/active-directory-b2c-devquickstarts-api-node.md

 /* Calling the OIDCBearerStrategy and managing users /*
-/* Passport pattern provides the need to manage users and info tokens /* with a FindorCreate() method that must be provided by the implementor.
+/* Passport pattern provides the need to manage users and info tokens /* with a FindorCreate() method that must be provided by the implementer.
 /* Here we just autoregister any user and implement a FindById().
 /* You'll want to do something smarter.
 **/